Twanvm92/GNN-and-Imbalance-for-TD-model/README.md

   python train.py
   ```

-If you want to replace the data set, you can use the variable dataset ='dataset name' in the train.py file.
+If you want to replace the data set, you can use the variable dataset = 'dataset name' in the train.py file.
 There are also a number of parameters that can be modified to suit your needs, such as learning rate, epochs, etc.

 ## 5. Test